tsmallwood23/config-mangement-with-ansible/README.md

-# module15-ansible
+Practice using Ansible as a configuration management tool.

-Simple Ansible playbooks to deploy a NGINX webserver and
+I used Ansible playbooks to deploy a NGINX webserver,